Night Moves (2013 film): Controversy

 Edward R. Pressman Film filed a lawsuit in September 2012, demanding that filming cease because of too many similarities to Edward Abbey's novel The Monkey Wrench Gang, planned to be adapted into an authorized film by Henry Joost and Ariel Schulman.
 The lawsuit charged:

 The case was resolved through "negotiations behind the scenes", according to The Hollywood Reporter, and the action was dismissed on February 1, 2013.
-The film also borrows even more heavily from the Jim Harrison novel A Good Day to Die.

 Reception

-Night Moves received positive reviews, currently holding an 86% "certified fresh" rating on review aggregator website Rotten Tomatoes based on 153 reviews, with an average rating of 7.2/10; the consensus states: "A uniquely character-driven thriller with a finely composed cast and some outstanding direction from Kelly Reichardt, Night Moves bolsters its thought-provoking themes with compelling drama."
-On Metacritic, based on 36 critics, the film has a 75/100 rating, signifying "generally favorable reviews".
+Night Moves received positive reviews, currently holding an 86% rating on review aggregator website Rotten Tomatoes based on 151 reviews, with an average rating of 7.2/10; the consensus states: "A uniquely character-driven thriller with a finely composed cast and some outstanding direction from Kelly Reichardt, Night Moves bolsters its thought-provoking themes with compelling drama."
+On Metacritic, based on 36 critics, the film has a 75/100 rating.

-Peter Bradshaw of The Guardian awarded the film four out of five stars, praising the "three very closed and opaque performances: the direction does not offer up the film's meaning easily.
+Peter Bradshaw of The Guardian awarded the film four out of five, praising the "three very closed and opaque performances: the direction does not offer up the film's meaning easily.
 Eisenberg is never a very demonstrative actor, but here he really is very withdrawn, giving an impression of a guy who has learned to tamp down his emotions.
 Fanning's Dena, too, is under control, again because she is aware of what is at stake and because she wishes to be taken seriously."
 Justin Chang of Variety commented on the film's pacing as uneven, noting: "Night Moves might have been close to perfect had it clocked in at a tight 80 minutes or so, rather than pushing on for another half-hour.
 While the fallout is impressively handled in its own way, the suspense and momentum inevitably dissipate as the story slowly moves toward a credulity-straining climax.
 Still, a feeling of deflation is entirely in keeping with the note Reichardt means to end on, and she finds just the right closing shot with which to convey exactly what her characters have and haven’t accomplished."